Most Cybersecurity Products Aren't Platforms and It's OK

 Unifying the data layer is the hard part.
 Frank Wang describes this common failure as the “middleware trap,” which is putting a shared console over separate acquired backends without unifying the underlying data models.
 Palo Alto avoided that pattern by enforcing Cortex Data Lake as a shared foundation early in its acquisition integration, turning what could have been suite consolidation into genuine platform investment.

-Platforms are rare because the gap between intent and execution is significant.
+Platforms are rare because declaring one is easy and building one is hard.
 Even by a generous definition, most platform attempts across industries fail within five years, often because they can’t attract participants to both sides of the flywheel simultaneously.
-Most companies that aspire to build a platform end up with a suite.

 Build for the dynamics you actually have.

 If you’re building a suite, your competitive advantage comes from how well your components work together, not from ecosystem gravity.
-Design for integration depth, operational simplicity, and the ability to deliver more value through tighter coupling between your own products.
+Design for integration depth and operational simplicity.
 Don’t overinvest in marketplace features or partner programs that you can’t support, because those investments drain resources from the integration work that actually differentiates a good suite.

 If you’re building toward a platform, you need shared architectural foundations that create compounding value, not just a shared brand or console.
 That might be a shared data layer where each product’s telemetry enriches the others, or an integration network where each new participant increases value for everyone already connected.
 Build those foundations for your own product expansion first, then consider opening to partners once the internal foundation proves its value.